 Estimated read time: 12 minutes

 Ongoing content creation, distribution and optimization has to be part of your content creation strategy.
 It just has to.
 That doesn’t mean we always have to write new stuff.
 Sometimes we update existing content or repurpose it.
 But a content creation strategy finds ways to do something new with content every week.
-If you have a content team, that should probably be their daily tasks even.

 It can be hard.
 I know.
 Meetings get in the way.
 Slack messages do, too.
 But to make content work for your company it has to be an ongoing thing – dare I say lifestyle?

-From my experience, the most sustainable way to stay on a content creation schedule is to get going and work way ahead.
+From my experience, the most sustainable way to stay on a content creation schedule is to get going and work ahead.
 Have a place where you publish content routinely.
 That could be your blog, an article section, or something else on your website.

 I’ve heard plenty of excuses why companies aren’t creating content.